Skip to main content

 🔭 Sky at sunset — where to look

-Stand outside facing SSE at sunset.
+Stand outside facing WSW at sunset.
 The crescent will appear at the marked altitude above the western horizon.

 Moon age